avacaeedo/Single-Page-CV/README.md

 ## Overview

-This project is a simple, single-page HTML-based CV (Curriculum Vitae) showcasing the professional profile of Efren Pongase, a Junior Web Developer.
-The page includes sections on contact information, skills, education, experience, and online presence.
+This project is a single-page HTML-based CV (Curriculum Vitae) for Efren Pongase, a Junior Web Developer.
+It showcases personal information, skills, educational background, professional experience, and online presence in a clean, single-page format.

 ## Features